juicedata/juicefs-csi-driver/docs/en/examples/delay-delete.md

 ## Static provisioning

-You can configure the length of time of delay deletion in PV:
+You can configure the length of time of delay deletion in PV.
+Set `juicefs/mount-delete-delay` in `volumeAttributes`, the value is the duration to be set.
+As follows:

 ```yaml
 apiVersion: v1